 Most Muslims satisfy themselves with the outward form and practices religion offers.
 They know that submission to the rules – God’s commands and prohibitions – in the hope of being rewarded with the delights of Paradise, is enough to carry them through this earthly life and deliver them safely to the shores of the Hereafter.
 There are other believers, however, who have a yearning for something deeper; a need for something beyond paradisical delights – for God Himself.
-Ibn Qayyim al-Jawziyyah says: ‘Those who labour for the next world are of two kinds: those who work for recompense and reward, and those who work for spiritual stations and degrees; who vie with others to stand before God and be near Him.’3 ’Thus,’ as he writes further on, ‘the labourers, in whom physical deeds predominate, work for rewards; whilst the gnostics (‘arifun), in whom inward practices predominate, work for rank, station and proximity to God.’4
+Ibn Qayyim al-Jawziyyah says: ‘Those who labour for the next world are of two kinds: those who work for recompense and reward, and those who work for spiritual stations and degrees; who vie with others to stand before God and be near Him.’2 ‘Thus,’ as he writes further on, ‘the labourers, in whom physical deeds predominate, work for rewards; whilst the gnostics (‘arifun), in whom inward practices predominate, work for rank, station and proximity to God.’3

-But for the yearning “seekers”, it is not enough to know the truths of their religion with one’s mind or to follow its rules with one’s body.
-‘They want to taste these truths, as you taste a fruit, so that the whole of their being is flooded with this flavour.’5 Those on this path of ardent longing and love feel compelled, by this love, to transcend such paradisical rewards as above.
-Rather they wish only to worship God, yuriduna wajhahu, ‘seeking His Face.’
+But for the yearning “seekers”, it is not enough to just know the truths of the religion with one’s mind or follow its rules with one’s body.
+‘They want to taste these truths, as you taste a fruit, so that the whole of their being is flooded with this flavour.’4 Those on this path of longing for God feel compelled, by this love, to transcend such paradisiacal rewards mentioned above.
+They wish to worship God, yuriduna wajhahu, ‘seeking His Face.’
 [18:28] Theirs is a voyage through the limitless, inward dimensions of Islam, so as to be led to the haqa’iq al-iman – the inward “Realities of Faith”.
-Theirs is undeniably the sublimest path of tawhid, to worship God ka annaka tarahu – ‘as though you see Him.’6
+Theirs is unmistakably the sublimest path of tawhid, to worship God ka annaka tarahu – ‘as though you see Him.’5

 Yet this is no call to fluffy spirituality or to subjective sentimentality.
 Before spiritual ecstasy, must come obedience and virtue.
 The outward prescriptions of religion not only govern our outward actions, they are, at the same time, the starting point for the inward journey.
 Without this starting point, there is no journey; without foundations there is no building.
-Not observing the outward duties of faith is to give the heart over to veils of darkness, delusion and debris; it is to bar the soul from being illumined with any glimmer of guidance.
+Not observing the outward duties of faith is to give the heart over to veils of disobedience, darkness, delusion and debris; it is to bar the soul from being illumined with any glimmer of guidance.
 Here, then, is the frozen heart in its winter of disobedience and divine discontent.